marcellus-kimutai/luna_hacks/README.md

 ## Client engagement process
  1. Machine learning team initially meet with the farmers.
  2. Data collection to understand the problem statement and the project scope and objectives.
- 3. Analyzing and evaluating farmers information so as to develop a personalized strategy.
+ 3. Analyzing and evaluating farmers information.
+ 4. Develop a personalized strategy so as to collaborate with the clients along the way.
+ 5. Implementing solutions for the risk management.
- 4. Implementing solutions and monitoring appropriate areas where the maize crop can yield.
+ 6. Monitoring appropriate areas where the maize crop can yield.

 ## Project Objectives